 The other problem with this dynamic tap coefficient approach is that your synthesis tool cannot optimize any of the multiplies.
-Logic that multiplying input samples by zero cannot be optimized.
-Small number multiplies cannot be trimmed.
+Logic that might recognize a multiplication by zero cannot be optimized away with this approach.
+Multiplication by smaller coefficients cannot be trimmed.
 Neither is it possible to reduce the logic when multiplying by a power of two.
 Hence, there is a cost for such a dynamic implementation.

 As a homework project, try this: Look at how much logic gets used on a per

 FIXED_TAPS, apply the same coefficients,

 Now that we’ve defined our tap structures, all that remains is to string them together as in Fig 5 above.
 This will entail connecting the data inputs from one tap to the next in a streaming fashion, as well as connecting the tap values–should the user wish to change them.
 Finally, we’ll need to pull our final accumulator value together to return to the rest of the design.